Harishanan/Machine-Learning-HPC-/README.md

 - An LSTM model is instantiated using the Sequential class, which allows for the linear stacking of layers.
 - The LSTM layer is added with na units (neurons), where na=50.
 This parameter defines the dimensionality of the output space or the number of hidden units in the LSTM layer.
 The input shape is specified as (time_step, num_features), indicating the dimensions of the input sequences.
-- A Dropout layer with a rate of 0.2 is included to prevent overfitting by randomly setting 20% of the input units to 0 at each update during training.

 Two Dense layers are added subsequently:
   - The first Dense layer has a single unit and is typically used for regression tasks or as a precursor to a final classification layer.
   - The second Dense layer, defined by units=dim_exit (where dim_exit=1), suggests the model's output dimension.
 In this context, it's configured to output a single value, fitting the regression task's requirements.